Back to Blog

 Return on Investment for Ontario Manufacturers

 The financial benefits of ISO 9001 certification typically justify the initial investment within 18-24 months for most Ontario manufacturers.
 Companies report average cost savings of 5-15% through reduced waste, improved efficiency, and decreased customer complaints.
+The broader benefits of ISO 9001 for Canadian manufacturers extend well beyond direct cost savings into market access, customer retention, and supply chain positioning.

 New business opportunities represent significant revenue potential.
 Many Ontario manufacturers report that ISO 9001 certification opens doors to new customers, particularly in regulated industries or when competing for government contracts.
 The certification often becomes a mandatory requirement for supplier qualification programmes.